 Many people discover the best time to buy a dryer is when their current one starts shaking and clanging, then dies mid-cycle.
 But if you have some advance warning, it can be beneficial to wait.
 Many manufacturers start rolling out new products in September or October, meaning retailers want to make room for the new inventory by lowering the prices of previous models.

-However, that’s not a hard-and-fast rule, and stores often have frequent deals coinciding with holidays.
+There are exceptions to this rule.
+A lot of stores offer deals during holidays or lower prices at other times of the year.
 It’s not just Black Friday, either.
 You can often find bargains during long weekends like Memorial Day, Labor Day, and President’s Day.

-It might behoove you to find out if your local appliance dealer has an annual blowout sale.
+Some appliance stores organize annual blowout sales to get people in the store and get rid of old inventory.
+You should contact local stores and find out about these events.
 One located in Seattle, for example, has a yearly sale in early November that draws crowds looking for lower prices.

 Dryers are a big purchase for anyone, and doing research before purchasing a new appliance is key.
 If you’ve read our reviews, you may wonder how we reach our conclusions.
-We like to take into account benchmarks, like how long it takes to dry clothes and the temperature in the drum, as well as less objective metrics like design.
+We measure the performance of the dryers by looking at the temperature inside of the drum, how long it takes for the appliance to dry the clothes, and other factors.

 Because our dryers are open for everyone in the Digital Trends office to use, we solicit a lot of feedback from our staffers when considering things like ease of use.
 This means that we take into account more than just one or two people’s opinions, and it also means the machines go through a fair number of cycles by the time we’re done with them.

 - The best washer dryer combo machines for 2020

 - Gas dryers vs. electric dryers: What’s the difference?